New management team to lead Vår Energi after business areas re-shape

 Norwegian oil and gas company Vår Energi has unveiled a simplified organisational structure along with management team changes to take full advantage of future growth opportunities.

-Vår Energi revealed its new organisational structure and management team on Tuesday, explaining that it is “preparing for future growth.”
+Vår Energi revealed its new organisational structure and management team on Tuesday, explaining that it was “preparing for future growth.”

 Torger Rød, Vår Energi’s CEO, remarked: “Vår Energi has set a goal to become a net producer of 350,000 barrels of oil and gas per day by the end of 2025, focusing on safe, more efficient, and sustainable operations.
 We are now re-shaping the organisation into what we believe is the right one to achieve our targets, where the new simplified structure and strengthened management team is a key enabler.”